Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 ... ... ... ... ... ... ...

-I would like to also see depending on the GDP per Capita, from which income class is a certain country belongs to.
-I am using a rough classification by world-bank.
-I know this may not be the best representation as income class is not the same every year2, and I am not exactly using exact number here, but I think this is good enough to put some contexts for data illustration.
+Expanding on the GDP per Capita, we can infer from which income class is a certain country belongs to.
+Using a rough classification by world-bank (may not be the best representation as income class is not the same every year2), but good enough for the purpose of this writing.

 Show Code